Employment at New Beat Farm

 Our work varies seasonally and has weekly patterns.

 Mondays and Thursdays we are mostly bustling about harvesting for our variety of markets.
-Tuesdays and Wednesdays are project focused days, planting, weeding, seeding etc. We mostly work as a crew but there will be times throughout the week when you will be asked to work efficiently and productively alone.
+Tuesdays, Wednesdays, Fridays are project focused days, planting, weeding, seeding etc. Crew members take turns helping out at our Friday Belfast market in season.
+We mostly work as a crew but there will be times throughout the week when you will be asked to work efficiently and productively alone.
 There is a one hour (unpaid) lunch break in the middle of the day, where you are welcome to cook your meals in the farm house.
-Once a week we all get together and Adrienne and Ken cook a farm lunch for the crew.
 We want our workers to enjoy the fruits of their labor and they are welcome to the abundance of second quality veggies we harvest.

 Farm Schedule and Hours: